Skip to main content

 Two layouts work cleanly:

-- Split between Projects and Open-Source Contributions.
-If you have substantial open-source work (not just commits — actual merged-and-merged-back-into-main PRs to known libraries), list those separately.
+2. Split between Projects and Open-Source Contributions.
+If you have substantial open-source work (not just commits, but actual merged PRs to known libraries), list those separately.
 It signals real ecosystem participation.

 What to leave out